derekeden/atmostream/README.md

 ## Examples

 See the examples.py script in the repository.

 It shows how to set up a streaming service for each of the supported forecast products.

+Simply start streaming, and watch the data start to collect!